-Home » Your water supply » Water Quality & Treatment » Water testing
+Home » The region's water supply » Water Quality & Treatment » Water testing

 Water is tested to ensure that drinking water is safe to drink and meets established water quality standards.
 It is also tested to enable the adjustment of treatment processes, to monitor catchment conditions (including during heavy rainfall events), maintain the health of the dams, determine the effectiveness of improvement programs, or for research and development.